EchoBox

 What This Device Does

-The EchoBox MIDI Looper records your MIDI performances in real time and plays them back as seamless loops — all with four physical buttons, no computer required.
+The EchoBox records your MIDI performances in real time and plays them back as seamless loops — all with four physical buttons, no computer required.
+The screen has been designed to be minimal, no menu diving, just enough to help, but not enough to hinder.

 Feature Detail